agilesix/AgileSix.com/src/pages/about.md

   service company we envisioned at our founding, working side-by-side with our civil servant partners to build the better government we all deserve.
 cta:
-  cta-description: Get in touch to chat with us about our work.
+  cta-description: How can we help you?
   cta-label: Get in touch
-  cta-title: Learn about us
+  cta-title: But enough about us...
   cta-url: /contact
   cta-visible: true
 ---